Kartel-ai/ComfyUI-8iPlayer/README.md

     *   Left-drag: Orbit
     *   Right-drag: Pan
     *   Scroll: Zoom
-6.  **Animate the Camera (Optional):**
-    *   Position the camera to your desired starting point.
-    *   Click the green **"Add Keyframe"** button in the control bar.
-    *   Move the camera to the next position in your animation sequence.
-    *   Click **"Add Keyframe"** again.
-    *   Repeat this process to build a camera path.
-You need at least two keyframes to create an animation.
-The `(X Keyframes)` display will show you how many you've saved.
-    *   Click **"Clear"** to delete the entire path and start over.
-7. Set the desired **`frame_count`** on the node input.
-This determines how many steps will be rendered along your animation path.
+6. Set the desired **`frame_count`** on the node input.
-8. Connect the `IMAGE` output to the next node (e.g., VAE Encode, Preview Image).
+7. Connect the `IMAGE` output to the next node (e.g., VAE Encode, Preview Image).
-9. Queue Prompt! ▶️ The node will now render frames along the camera path you defined.
+8. Queue Prompt! ▶️ (Adjusting the camera view also triggers execution on the next run).

 ---